shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 |  Data augmentation   | Crop, Horizontal flip |
 |      Optimizer       |    Adam (lr=1e-4)     |

 Here is the result.
 Ther is no double descent, and the test error and loss are lower than the ones with double descent.
+Questions remain.

 ![](2020-06-13-13-49-06.png)

 ## Concluding Remarks
+In this post, I reproduced the main results of the deep double descent paper [2] and shared some findings and questions.
+I conducted additional experiments with flooding, a new regularization technique that is said to induce the double descent phenomenon.

+Though I successfully reproduced major results, some open questions arouse.
 Is double descent so sensitive to some configurations?
-Does double descent really lead to better generalization?
-To my knowledge, these remain open questions.
+Does double descent really lead to better generalization (lower test error)?
+I appreciate your comments and feedbacks!

 ## References
 [1] Mikhail Belkin, Daniel Hsu, Siyuan Ma, Soumik Mandal.
 [Reconciling modern machine learning practice and the bias-variance trade-off](https://arxiv.org/abs/1812.11118). *PNAS*.
 2019.